 Fraternities and Sororities

 Fraternities and sororities also offer a residential experience for student members.
 USC fraternity and sorority chapter houses are primarily located on or near 28th Street, “The Row.”
 The cost to members living in one of these houses is comparable to the cost of living in the residence halls.
 Those members not living in the fraternity or sorority chapter house pay dues that provide them with most membership privileges other than housing.
 Housing in most fraternities and sororities is limited; students who plan to participate in Rush (membership recruitment) should not plan on immediate occupancy in the house.
 Please note: Joining a fraternity or sorority is not sufficient reason to be released from a university housing contract.
-Further information regarding housing and activities in fraternities or sororities may be obtained from the Office for Fraternity and Sorority Leadership Development, Student Union Building, Room 200, (213) 740-2080, usc.edu/student-affairs/greeklife.
+Further information regarding housing and activities in fraternities or sororities may be obtained from the Office for Fraternity and Sorority Leadership Development, Tutor Campus Center, Room 330, (213) 740-1195, usc.edu/student-affairs/greeklife.

 Married students and students with children who would like university housing should apply to the Housing Services Office, Parking Structure X, (213) 740-2546.
 Family housing is located north of campus and has furnished one-bedroom and a very limited number of two-bedroom apartments.

 Students with families can apply to enroll their children in the Anna Bing Arnold Child Care Centers.
 The program operates in two sites on the Health Sciences and University Park campuses.
 Programs for infants, toddlers and pre-school children are offered at both sites.
 The focus is on personal and social growth, developing motor coordination and positive self-image and providing a good first school experience.
 Full- and part-time enrollment is available and a monthly fee is charged.